What does SEALER mean?

 SEALER stands for "Swedish Advanced Lead Reactor”.
 It also means ”Person providing a stamp of quality”.

 Isn't lead poisonous?

 Yes, but common food items, such as cheese, also contain significant amounts of lead.
-Lead is used in many every day items, such as car batteries, crystal glass and jewelry.
+Lead is used in many every day items, such as car batteries, crystal glass and jewellery.
 With adequate barriers, such as the vessel and confinement, the lead used in SEALER is not a safety issue.

 What is the advantage of SEALER, as compared to other lead-cooled reactor concepts?

 SEALER is designed to operate at a much lower power density, which means that

 a) The maximum temperature of structures is lower, dramatically reducing corrosion rates